huggingface/huggingface_hub/docs/hub/main.md

 Moving can be used for three use cases ✅
 - Renaming a repository within same user.
 - Renaming a repository within same organization.
 - Transfering repository from user to an organization.
+The user must be part of the organization and have "write" or "admin" rights in the organization.

 Moving does not work for ❌
 - Transfering a repository from an organization to another user or organization.